 View moreSetting up a dog field might sound simple – put up a fence, make a Facebook booking page and watch the money come rolling in.

-View moreAs a standard, anyone setting up a dog field should use small grid, high tensile wire fencing that stands at least 6ft (1.8m) from the ground.
+View moreAs a standard, anyone setting up a dog field should use high tensile wire fencing that stands at least 6ft (1.8m) from the ground.

 View moreIf you are planning to run a dog field as a commercial operation, renting your land to customers for the purpose of exercising dogs you will need consent from your local planning authority.